compi-migui/tfg-doc/src/md/30_intro.md

 The paper tries out 2 different machine-learning classifiers.
 We'll try another one, called PLACEHOLDER, and we'll compare its results to those of the other classifiers.
 For more details, see the Methodology section.

 #### Scaling and dimensionality reduction on the training set only

+>   Lack of clean separation of training and test dataset.
+If the training dataset is not separated from the test dataset during all pre-processing, modeling, and evaluation steps, the model has access to information in the test set before its performance is evaluated.
+Because the model has access to information from the test set at training time, the model learns relationships between the predictors and the outcome that would not be available in additional data drawn from the distribution of interest.
+The performance of the model on these data therefore does not reflect how well the model would perform on a new test set drawn from the same distribution of data.
+This can happen in several ways, such as:
+>   ...
+>   Pre-processing on training and test set.
+Using the entire dataset for any pre-processing steps, such as imputation or over/under sampling, results in leakage.
+For instance, using oversampling before splitting the data into training and test
+>   \ — @kapoor_leakage_2023 [p.
+4]

 The paper does scaling and dimensionality reduction with the entire data set, then separates it out into training and test data.
 Only the training data is used to train the classifiers, and then we evaluate how well it does at classifying the test data.